inception-labs/covid-vaccine-mena/README_Distribution.md

 ## Distribution File
 This file provides information on the vaccination distribution in the MENA region.
-The data is is gathered from: COVAX-distribution, OWID-vaccine-progress, Vaccine-accessibility, Vaccine-eligibility
+The data is gathered from: COVAX-distribution, OWID-vaccine-progress, Vaccine-accessibility, Vaccine-eligibility